Pear-Project/system-overview/README.md

-# Control-Centre
+# System Overview app for pearOS
-A nice Control Centre that looks like macOS Big Sur Control Centre
+This app is made to look and feel like the macOS system-overview app :))

 ## Screenshots :)
 ![Dark mode](Screenshots/ss_1.png)